billchaison/asus-router-decoder/README.md

 This bash script can be used to recover plaintext SSID, WPA PSK, and HTTP admin password from an ASUS RT-AC3100 Wireless Router.

-The config file can be generated from the `Administration - Restore/Save/Upload Setting` page and will be named somethig like `Settings_RT-AC3100.CFG`.
+The config file can be generated from the `Administration - Restore/Save/Upload Setting` page and will be named something like `Settings_RT-AC3100.CFG`.

 ```bash
 #!/usr/bin/bash